-While I’m preparing a different post related to this topic, I noticed administrative shares not working in my Windows 7 workgroup computer.
-If the computer becomes part of domain, it started working for domain administrator, but in workgroup, no luck.
-After several tries and searches, this way helped me fix the issue.
+While I’m preparing a test scenario in my virtual lab, I noticed that administrative share (admin share of C drive) was not working in my Windows 10 workgroup computer.
+If I add the same machine to a domain, it started working for domain administrator, but not in the workgroup.
+After several attempts, the below steps helped me to fix the issue.

-By default all local drives (Partitions) shared for administrators to access over the network even when they are really not shared.
-These type of shares called admin or administrative shares in Windows 7.
-Normally it can be accessed by typing Computer IP address or name with partition letter and dollar ($) sign at the end, as shown below.
+By default, all the local drives (Partitions) shared for administrators to access over the network even when they are not shared manually.
+These type of shares called admin or administrative shares in Windows OS.
+It usually can be accessed by typing the Computer IP address or name with partition letter and dollar ($) sign at the end, as shown below.

 2) Go to HKEY_LOCAL_MACHINE-Software-Microsoft-Windows-CurrentVersion-Policies-System